-If written correctly, it will help you to create a good image of your company.
-Today, a business email is a wide spread practice, since it is impossible to imagine a world-wide business process, the participants of which live in different time zones communicating via letters.
+If written correctly, it will help you to create a good image for your company.
+Today, a business email is a widespread practice, since it is impossible to imagine a worldwide business process, the participants of which live in different time zones communicating via letters.

-People all over the world are different, but still, there are some rules to follow if you want to sound correctly.
+People all over the world are different, but still, there are some rules to follow if you want to sound correct.

 Mind these tips while creating a business email:

 - Official style.
 The aim of official style is to reach an agreement, that is necessary for business.
 Be laconic, accurate, use clichés.

 - Language.
 International business email is written in Global Language (English).
 If business communication is held within the same country, state language is used.

 - Subject line.
 It must be formulated for short, clearly and precisely as people get lots of email per day and don’t have so much time.
 Save your time and time of a recipient.
 Don’t write compound and long sentences.
 Make sure that the subject line will be easily understood, especially in case the language you use is not a native one for a recipient.
 If your email is extremely important, use a word URGENT at the beginning of the subject line.

 Initial part of the email

 If you write to a person you are not acquainted with, use the following phrases:

 - Dear Mr/Miss/Mrs (surname),